Bra decoration contest raises $1,800 for High Country Breast Cancer Foundation

-Vice president Joanie Venza said 54 bras were decorated to be sold, and that the group’s founder, Irene Sawyer, donated her own money for the $1,000 cash prize to the decoration competition’s winner.
+Vice president Joanie Venza said 54 bras were decorated to sell, and that the group’s founder, Irene Sawyer, donated her own money for the $1,000 cash prize to the decoration competition’s winner.

 Although the High Country Breast Cancer Foundation has not been able to host all the events they usually would due to COVID-19, Venza said that they hosted their virtual 5K in late October and are continuing to accept donations and provide funds and aid to those battling breast cancer in seven different High Country counties.